 - Click on the Network Icon on the bottom right of your screen.

-- Click on your network that you are connected to and click “Properties”.
+- Click on the network that you are connected to and click “Properties”.

 - Now in the section named “Network Profile” select Private.